LorenzoDallOlio/RIOT-Net/README.md

+### Step2: RIOT-Net core

-### Preparing data for RIOT-Net
+##### Preparing data for RIOT-Net

-Load the data, properly load and order the metadata and optionally load a gene name reference file, this last could be used to convert gene names from specific codes to common names.
+Load the data, properly load and order the metadata and optionally (but recommended) load a gene name reference file, this last could be used to convert gene names from specific codes to common names.